A world-class research university

 You will find more figures about the University under Facts and figures.

-The University of Copenhagen is a member of two international alliances of high-ranking universities:
+The University of Copenhagen is a member of three international alliances of research universities:

 The University wishes to support lifelong relations with its alumni.
 If you have graduated from the University of Copenhagen, you are more than welcome to join the alumni network.
 Membership is free of charge.